odant/conan-jscript/doc/api/util.md

 const fn1 = util.deprecate(someFunction, someMessage, 'DEP0001');
 const fn2 = util.deprecate(someOtherFunction, someOtherMessage, 'DEP0001');
-fn1(); // emits a deprecation warning with code DEP0001
+fn1(); // Emits a deprecation warning with code DEP0001
-fn2(); // does not emit a deprecation warning because it has the same code
+fn2(); // Does not emit a deprecation warning because it has the same code
 ```

 If either the `--no-deprecation` or `--no-warnings` command line flags are